 The program demonstrates how evidence is used to maintain the achievement of Student Learning Outcomes and/or foster program improvement with plans for future improvement based on the evidence.
 Evidence includes but is not limited to findings regarding program goals and outcomes, student/graduate achievement, Communities of Interest, and evaluations (as described in the assessment plan) of curriculum and teaching/learning practices; fiscal and physical resources; technological resources; instructional and clinical resources; academic resources; and student support resources.
 Data should demonstrate that the program is meeting its goals and outcomes, especially specified targets and benchmarks and if not, what plans the program has for meeting or modifying its goals.

 The program meets the requirements of this Key Element.
-The program provided evidence that it uses evidence to maintain the achievement of Student Learning Outcomes and/or foster program improvement with plans for future improvement based on the evidence.
+The program provided evidence of program improvement through its assessment, data and feedback process.